yanivnizan/knowledge-base/src/documents/docs/soomla/economy/Storage.html.md

 SOOMLA keeps the game's data in an encrypted database, and uses the AES (Advanced Encryption Standard) algorithm for encryption.
 This algorithm is a standard symmetric encryption algorithm used to secure the user's data on the device.
 AES is a common approach to solve this kind of problem.
 To learn more about AES read [here](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

+If you want to protect your game from 'bad people' (and who doesn't?!), you might want to follow some guidelines:

+SOOMLA keeps the game's data in an encrypted database.
 In order to encrypt your data, SOOMLA generates a private key out of several parts of information.
-In the class StoreConfig you’ll find a field called SOOM_SEC.
-To protect your game from hackers, SOOMLA recommends that you change this value before you release your game.
+The Soomla Secret (before v3.4.1 is was called customSec) is one of them.
+SOOMLA recommends that you provide this value when initializing SoomlaStore and before you release your game.

-<div class="warning-box">You can change this value only once!
+<div class="warning-box">You can change this value once!
 If you try to change it again, old data from the database will become unavailable.</div>

+Following Google's recommendation, SOOMLA also recommends that you split your public key and construct it on runtime or even use bit manipulation on it in order to hide it.
+The key itself is not secret information but if someone replaces it, your application might receive fake messages that might harm it.

 ##**Useful Classes**
 To further understand how SOOMLA handles storage, below are descriptions about each of the relevant classes.